ultraio/docs-blockchain/downloads/docs.md

 -   TODO

 ---
-title: 'How to deploy smart contracts on Ultra Mainnet using the Ultra Smart Contract Toolkit Extension'
+title: 'How to deploy smart contracts on Ultra Mainnet using the Ultra Smart Contract VS Code Extension'
 order: -99997
 oultine: [0, 5]
 ---

-# How to deploy smart contracts on Ultra Mainnet using the Ultra Smart Contract Toolkit Extension
+# How to deploy smart contracts on Ultra Mainnet using the Ultra Smart Contract VS Code Extension

 ## Goal

-The goal of this tutorial is to guide you through deploying a smart contract on the Ultra Mainnet, using the Ultra Smart Contract Toolkit Extension.
+The goal of this tutorial is to guide you through deploying a smart contract on the Ultra Mainnet, using the Ultra Smart Contract VS Code Extension.

 ## Prerequisites

 -   A compiled smart contract (`.wasm` and `.abi` files).
-Refer to the [Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension](../smart-contracts/compile.md) for more information.
+Refer to the [Tutorial - Compile Smart Contracts using the Ultra Smart Contract VS Code Extension](../smart-contracts/compile.md) for more information.
 -   You must have created your Ultra Pro Wallet.
 If you need help creating your Ultra Pro Wallet, please refer to [How to create an Ultra Pro Wallet using Ultra Wallet Extension](../guides/how-to-create-ultra-pro-wallet-using-toolkit.md) guide.
 -   Your account must have sufficient UOS tokens on Ultra Mainnet for transactions and fees.
 Refer to [How to buy UOS tokens on Ultra Mainnet using the Ultra Wallet](../guides/how-to-buy-uos.md) guide for more information.

 ## Deploying on Ultra Mainnet

 Deploying a smart contract on Ultra Mainnet is pretty much the same as deploying to Ultra Testnet.
-Refer to the [Deploy Smart Contracts using the Ultra Smart Contract Toolkit Extension](../smart-contracts/deploy.md#deploy-contract) tutorial and follow the deployment steps.
+Refer to the [Deploy Smart Contracts using the Ultra Smart Contract VS Code Extension](../smart-contracts/deploy.md#deploy-contract) tutorial and follow the deployment steps.

 _The only thing you need to ensure is to select the `Ultra Mainnet` endpoint every time you are prompted to select an environment/endpoint._

 -   ![](../smart-contracts/images/command-palette-deploy-select-endpoint-mainnet.png)

 ---
-title: 'How to log in to the Ultra Toolkit using Anchor Wallet'
+title: 'How to log in to the Ultra Tool Kit using Anchor Wallet'
 order: -99999
 oultine: [0, 5]
 ---

-# How to log in to the Ultra Toolkit using Anchor Wallet
+# How to log in to the Ultra Tool Kit using Anchor Wallet

-Ultra Toolkit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
+Ultra Tool Kit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
 Designed for developers, it provides essential functionalities such as interacting with Ultra smart contracts, searching for Uniqs, Uniq Factories and Users.

-This tutorial will cover the simplest process of logging in to the Ultra Toolkit using [Anchor Wallet](https://www.greymass.com/anchor).
+This tutorial will cover the simplest process of logging in to the Ultra Tool Kit using [Anchor Wallet](https://www.greymass.com/anchor).
 Anchor is a security and privacy focused open-source digital wallet for all Antelope-based networks.

 ## Prerequisites